AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!NOTE]
 >
->For synchronous delivery failure error messages, the Adobe Campaign Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+>Synchronous delivery failure error messages are now qualified by the Adobe Campaign Enhanced MTA, which determines the bounce type and qualification, and sends back that information to Campaign.

 For more on bounce mail qualification, see this [section](../../sending/using/understanding-delivery-failures.md#bounce-mail-qualification).